 35. Track shelving

-This home in Paraguay, known as Earth Box, comprises a mix of reclaimed and organic materials, including rammed earth walls.
+A loft can also comprise a mix of reclaimed and organic materials, including rammed earth walls.
 It’s also configured around two existing trees, which creates these light-filled voids similar to loft spaces.
 Simple floating shelving on a metal track system adds a contrasting industrial touch.

 36. Kitchen loft